Gershon Agron: Death

 Agron was admitted to the Hadassah Medical Center in early September 1959, for routine liver surgery to treat cancer.
 Following the surgery, he contracted pneumonia and subsequently died of this infection on 1 November 1959 at the age of 65.
-A year earlier, he had approved the opening of a public swimming pool which would be integrated for men and women to swim together; ultra-Orthodox rabbis of the Edah Haredit court put the Pulsa diNura curse on him for this, and his premature death has been credited to the curse.
+A year earlier, he had approved the opening of a public swimming pool which would be integrated for men and women to swim together; ultra-Orthodox rabbis of the Edah HaChareidis court put the Pulsa diNura curse on him for this, and his premature death has been credited to the curse.
 The Canadian Jewish Review said he "died after a long illness."
 At the time of his death, Agron was running for re-election as mayor of Jerusalem, with the vote set to happen on 3 November 1959.

 He received a state funeral, attended by over 40,000 people, with a eulogy from Sharett calling him "one of the greatest personalities of the Zionist movement".
 He was buried at Har HaMenuchot, near the gravesites of Peretz Smolenskin and Joseph Klausner.